onflow/flow-go/pkg/language/docs/language.md

 //
 // The amount satisfies the precondition of the `withdraw` function
 // in the `FungibleToken` interface
+// invoking a member of a resource does not destroy it, so the `token` resource is still valid
 //
 let withdrawn <- token.withdraw(amount: 10)